 Idaho's hardest sport route.

-From first ascensionist Jonathan Siegrist's description:
+From first ascensionist Jonathan Siegrist's description (with permission):

 "The climb begins with a pumpy and cool 13a called 'Son of Discovery', before breaking dramatically right as the grips gradually decline to a sequential, powerful and very low percentage mid-height crux.
 One specific move in this crux thwarted me repeatedly.
 Pure difficulty was certainly an issue, but mainly it is characterized by an off balance, super accurate and long move.
 At best I was doing this move 1 of every 3 or 4 times from the hang.
 Linking it from the ground was going to be a heinous task.
 A few hard exit moves take you into easier terrain and the main rest.
 Above the rest, an ultra thin, beautiful headwall, 60 feet or more in length remains.
 The meat of this section is 2 well spaced bolts long, and requires finger strength, creative thinking and a surprising amount of power.
 The final bolt is crimpy 12+/13- terrain to the top... pulling up over 40 meters of rope to clip."